Jonathan2251/lbd/source/gpu.rst

 It has 16 SIMD Block, means 16 threads run on mutithreadeded SIMD processor.
 SIMD Processors are full processors with separate PCs and are programmed using threads [#Quantitative-gpu-threadblock]_.
-Each SIMD Block has 16 SIMD Threads, means 16 lens (number of pipelines as in vector processor).
+Each SIMD Block has 16 SIMD Threads, means 16 lanes (number of pipelines as in vector processor).

 Though gpu has smaller L1 cache than cpu for each core (cpu core usually corresponding to Thread Block in gpu),